Avan1ko/car-trailer-mpc/README.md

 Flags mirror the planner; use space-separated lists to sweep each parameter.
 Add `--append` to keep adding rows or `--plot` to show each run.
 CSV columns: step_size, goal_rate, clearance, max_iters, rrt_nodes, rrt_length_m, hybrid_nodes, hybrid_length_m.

+### Fuzzy MPC notes

+The MPC now scales its Q/R weights each solve based on hitch angle and direction (boosting hitch/steering penalties when reversing or the trailer folds).
+See `README_fuzzy_mpc.md` for the rule set and tuning knobs.

 ## FAQ